vic0707/full-stack-test/README.md

 Welcome!
 This test covers frontend and backend web development.

 You should answer the questions on the following link [questions](https://goo.gl/forms/ui9ukPcILAJNaN1A3) and then create a fork of this repo on github.
-You can answer the question after finishing the test code.
+You can answer the questions after finishing the test code.

 Good luck!